Return to Catalog

 A comprehensive tour of the anatomy of each internal organ, including glide planes and the suspensory elements that attach the organ to the musculoskeletal frame.
 Substantial embryology is taught for each organ to aid understanding of structure.
 Techniques are taught to restore the glide planes, the span of the suspensory structures, and the motility of each organ.
 Results include improved organ function and a reduction in musculoskeletal symptoms referred from internal organs.

-Instructor
+About the Instructor